-• Students must submit a Preliminary Program of Study to Graduate CS Coordinator (BY END OF THIRD SEMESTER ENROLLED), and a Final Program of Study Form (G138) (BY END OF SEMETER 3 OR AT TIME OF ORAL/WRITTEN COMPREHENSIVE EXAMS) to Graduate School.
+- Students must submit a Preliminary Program of Study to Graduate CS Coordinator (BY END OF THIRD SEMESTER ENROLLED), and a Final Program of Study Form (G138) (BY END OF SEMETER 3 OR AT TIME OF ORAL/WRITTEN COMPREHENSIVE EXAMS) to Graduate School.
 This should be a coherent and logical whole; it requires the approval of the student's major professor, the student's advisory committee, and the departmental Graduate Coordinator.
-This must be on file with the office before the Admission to Candidacy form can be submitted.

-- Students must pass the Ph.D.
+This must be on file with the office before the Admission to Candidacy form can be submitted. - Students must pass the Ph.D.
 Oral/Written Comprehensive Examination that covers the student's major and minor areas of study.
 The examination consists of two parts: a written section and an oral section.
 Students have at most two attempts to pass the Comprehensive Examination.
 The oral part may not be attempted until the written part has been passed.
 Students are responsible for initiating an Application for Admission to Candidacy (G162), once all requirements, except the dissertation prospectus and the dissertation, have been completed.
-Contact Graduate Program Administrator for the announcement, to be made two weeks in advance, to the Graduate School. - Students must initiate the Approval Form for Doctoral Dissertation (G164) by their last semester, in Grad status.
+Contact Graduate Program Administrator for the announcement, to be made two weeks in advance, to the Graduate School.
+The Advisory Committee and Final Program of Study must be approved prior to PhD Oral/Written Comprehensive exams. - Students should notify the Graduate Program Administrator on the Dissertation Defense Announcement (G119) at least two (2) weeks in advance of the defense in the last semester. - Students must initiate the Approval Form for Doctoral Dissertation (G164) at least two (2) weeks in advance in their last semester, in Grad status.
 Student must submit the ETD Submission Approval Form (G129) in their last semester.
 This must be approved by all committee members, major professor and Graduate Coordinator by the Graduate School deadline in the last semester. - Students must present a Dissertation Prospectus to his/her advisory committee for approval.
 The Major Professor must submit the results of the Dissertation Prospectus by email or letter to the Graduate Coordinator and must be signed by Major Professor, and all Committee members.